tymyrddin/blue/source/docs/active/design/concealed.md

 Trade-off: Slightly slower performance, but far harder to detect.

-*Like a spy swapping places with a double during a handshake—smooth, silent, and utterly deceptive.*
+*Like a spy swapping places with a double during a handshake, smooth, silent, and utterly deceptive.*

 ## Dedicated hardware: The uncompromising approach